 Where permission is recommended, the objectors will have the opportunity to speak first, followed by any supporter.
 The reverse will apply for cases where refusal is recommended.

 You will be allowed three minutes to make your points.

 The same arrangements will apply to applications which have previously been deferred by the Board for whatever reason.

 The Chairman will have absolute discretion to curtail or extend speaking in individual cases if considered appropriate.
 Recording/filming of meetings is permitted though this may be curtailed by the Chairman if a speaker so requests.

 Making the most of your opportunity

-The Members of the Board will have a written report on the application before them and will be able to see the plans on TV screens.
+The Members of the Board will have a written report on the application before them and will be able to see the plans.
 The report and plans are publicly available if you wish to see them.